 Scottish Book Trust believes that being a writer, poet, illustrator, storyteller, playwright, screenwriter or graphic novelist should be a sustainable profession that is open to everyone.
 This is why our programmes advocate for authors to be paid fairly for their work when they carry out events either in-person or online.

 This is not a recommended fee, although we recognise that many authors and organisations in Scotland use it as a benchmark.
-Authors working through Live Literature may charge a higher fee if they choose to do so.
-If you are an organiser paying an author outwith our programmes, please confirm the author's fee directly with them before confirming the booking.

 The fee covers:

 - a session (in-person or online) that lasts around an hour (no more than 90min)

 - the preparation necessary and reasonable for that session

 We do not recommend using Live Literature sessions to hold writing competitions.
 Adjudication for competitions must be paid separately, appropriately and at a rate that is at least equivalent to the Living Wage.

 Authors should be paid for the following additional work:

 - extensive event preparation above that covered in the fee e.g. devising a brand new workshop or researching a new approach

 - reading time, if the author is judging a competition or providing feedback on written work

 For further guidance on industry standard rates, please see Creative Scotlandand the Society of Authors (‘Where We Stand: Festivals, teaching and appearances’ ; 'Minimum Practice Guidelines 2016' ; ‘Guidance on rates and fees’ ).